 Although the show is soothing and even lighthearted at times, it's not afraid to show those darker moments in life.
 For example, one episode depicts the change in attitude of a character who was involved in a near-fatal motorcycle accident.
 Another episode contains a metaphorical scene in which the act of suicide is illustrated with haunting imagery.
 Fuujin Monogatari is honest in its portrayal of events — a refreshing trait in a genre full of optimism and carefreeness.

 As with all slice of life shows, Fuujin Monogatari is driven by its cast, and fortunately the characters here are quite likeable and respectfully represented.
 The main character of the show is Nao.
 Observant and thoughtful, she is one of only two members of her middle school's photography club, the other being her best friend Miki, who is more assertive.
 They are eventually joined by a boy named Jun, who becomes Miki's love interest.
 He's a bit of an airhead and provides most of the comic relief in the show.
-The characters don't get too much development, but their personalities do get fleshed out and they feel delightfully genuine.
+Although the characters don't get too much development, their personalities do get fleshed out and they feel delightfully genuine.
 I mean, Nao considers Benjamin Franklin her idol!
 Even the adults in the show, such as Taiki and even Nao's parents, are well depicted and play meaningful roles in several episodes.
 Oh, and I almost forgot to mention the flying cats, who have their own special moments.